md-redwan-hossain/StringMate/README.md

 type, complemented by their corresponding data annotations.
 These extensions provide enhanced functionality for string validation in C# applications.

-- `StrWarden` is a static class which contains all the validation methods.
+- `Warden` is a static class which contains all the validation methods.
 - Since it is a Static class, garbage collection won't be an issue.
 - To install, run `dotnet add package StringMate` or from **[Nuget](https://www.nuget.org/packages/StringMate/)**